 ScottishPower Renewables' final phase of pre-application consultation for the East Anglia TWO and East Anglia ONE North Offshore Windfarms finished in March 2019.
 Since then we have been reviewing feedback and have worked closely with the local authorities and statutory stakeholders to refine our proposals.

 Engaging with the local community is important to us and provides valuable insight to inform the development of our plans.
-We are pleased to share with you the first phase of updates to our proposals following this engagement.
-This update is an overview of the changes we have made to date and, where your comments have been taken into account.
-The detail will be provided in the submission documentation that is currently being prepared.
+We are pleased to share updates to our proposals following this engagement here.
+At this time we cannot provide any further detail or information, however this will be provided in the submission documentation that is currently being prepared.
 The next point at which documents will be made publicly available will be following acceptance of the applications by the Planning Inspectorate, expected to be in late 2019.

 Substation Visual Landscape

 Protecting the visual landscape around the substation site was a commonly raised theme, therefore we have: